coderanger/coderanger.net/content/posts/ops-glossary.md

 ---

-Server operations involves a lot of jargon, and there is a lot of variance between major organizations.
+Server operations involves a lot of jargon, and there is a lot of variance between organizations.
 I won't claim these terms are universal, but I've found them fairly general and enough to get your meaning across between sub-dialects.
 Some tools span multiple classifications, and some focus on only one.